baileymatthewr/coding_questions/README.md

 * The questions aren't necessarily difficult, but they show how a person goes about solving the problem.
 * Some questions need a bit of background information either before or after the question.
-I will do my best to list these prerequisits and postrequisits with each question.
+I will do my best to list these preconditions and postconditions with each question.
 * There is a practical value to going through these problems, even if there is no immediate application.